 Call us today on 1800 832 600

 Anytime between 8am and 8pm seven days a week

 All Territorians have been impacted by the constantly changing, immensely challenging times in which we find ourselves.
 Some Territorians are trying to survive having lost their job or business, others are trying to rapidly adapt in response to the ever-evolving situation.
 People are cut off from their loved ones in other states and are having their lives disrupted and impacted in important ways.
 Each one of us has a unique story to tell about the challenges faced during the Coronavirus pandemic.

 We know that these stressful scenarios, coupled with the removal of our everyday coping mechanisms and wellbeing rituals, such as social connection, a fortnightly visit with our psychologist, yoga or group sports – our mental health is impacted.
 We also know that everyone is affected differently.
 In response, TeamHEALTH want to help.

-On 9th April TeamHEALTH launches TeamTALK - a phone based support service, where any Territorian can can quickly access an experienced, locally based counselor or mental health recovery for a judgement free, confidential chat.
+On 9th April TeamHEALTH launched TeamTALK - a phone based support service, where any Territorian can quickly access an experienced, locally based counselor or mental health recovery professional for a judgement free, confidential chat.

 You may want to access TeamTALK if: